easoplee/spine_segmentation/README.md

 The model predicts every pixel as background.
 Attempts to fix this problem include decreasing learning rate and increasing batch size.

 The lumbar_spine_binary.ipynb code simplifies the objective in an attempt to debug the lumbar_spine.ipynb code.
-The simplified objective is to perform binary segmentation that classifies each pixel as background and bone.
-The model still predicts every pixel as background.

-Since over 94% of the pixels are labeled as background, class imbalance issue should be discussed.
+The segmentation accuracy could be improved by running more epochs.

 ## Future Modifications
+Run for more epochs.

+Add quantitative metrics in the results section.

 Explore different optimizers.

 Consider adding more regularization (dropout, BatchNormalization, InstanceNormalization, etc.).